ALC Environment Research Using Online Gambling Revenue

 - Prince Edward Island:Limited online gambling is available on lotteries, bingo, and some interactive games.
 Pro-Line sports betting is allowed and wagering on horse races through Red Shores.

 If online casinos were legalized and online gambling revenues would increase and this would lead to more funds being made available for things like environmental research.
+You, too, can request from your local government representatives to look closely at this issue by bringing up the benefits of legalizing online gambling.
+To get more information about this industry, navigate to this site.
 Environment and climate change is a big issue and there are lots of measures being put in place to help combat this.
 The Atlantic Ecosystems Initiatives application guidelines that have been set out for 2016 t0 2019 details that the program aims to improve the health, productivity, and long-term sustainability of ecosystems in Atlantic Canada.
 The program supports projects that use an ecosystem-based approach.
 The long-term goal is to preserve, protect, enhance, and conserve the long-term ecological health of Atlantic Canada's natural ecosystems.
 There are a number of main areas that this will focus on with each of these being broken down into various different subdivisions.
 The three main areas are:

 - Water quality

 - Habitat and biodiversity

 - Impacts of climate change

 With more funding available, more work could be done and more west coast environmental health research funding could be allocated.
 When British Columbia legalized online gaming and launched PlayNow they saw an increase in revenue with a 16% growth in the fiscal year 2016-17.
 The same could happen if the ALC can bring online gaming into their provinces.
 The taxes could then be used to further fund environmental health initiatives.